In today’s lab you will be working in ArcGIS Pro to produce a map of the Smithers area using source data provided.

 Polygon feature classes can be symbolized with solid fills, outlines or patterned fills.
-They should not be overpowering (follow the methods explained in the lecture for polygon colouring (no bright red parking lots).
+They should not be overpowering (follow the methods explained in the lecture for polygon coloring (no bright red parking lots).

 When Symbology first opens you will see the gallery tab, here you can select from various pre-made styles.
 Give some of these a try, and then pick one of the green styles and we will use this as a starting point.

-Using this tab allows us to set basic options such as the fill colour, stroke colour, and stroke width.
+Using this tab allows us to set basic options such as the fill colour, outline colour, and outline width.
 Clicking on a colour swatch will bring up the arc GIS colour palette were you can pick one.
-If you want even more options clicking colour properties will open the colour editor, where you can manually define the colour in a variety of colour spaces.
+If you want even more options, clicking colour properties will open the colour editor, where you can manually define the colour in a variety of colour spaces.

 The 2nd tab is the layers tab

-We have dashed lines, but the line is either there or not.
+When using a dashed line; at any point on the line there will either be a dash of the specified colour, or a transparent section.
 How might we get a 2 toned dashed line?

-Finally we come to the structure tab, we use this tab to add extra layers to our symbols, and works much like the Contents view for map layers.
-You can add a symbol layer (primarily you will be adding, stroke layers, and fill layers).
+The structure tab (Wrench Icon) allows us to add extra layers to our symbols; and works much like the Contents view for map layers.
+You can add a symbol layer (primarily you will be adding stroke layers, and fill layers).

-Now because this is vegetation, and not something dangerous, this style does not fit. remove all but one of the fill layers, and set it to a solid fill with a very light green colour to symbolize vegetation.
+You can make this symbol more appropriate by removing all but one of the fill layers, and setting it to a solid fill with a very light green colour.

 Symbolizing Line Features

-Select the roads layer, in the appearance ribbon, and open the Symbology drop down, here there is options for a variety of ways to draw symbols, in the example above we used single symbol.
+Select the roads layer.
+In the Feature Layer ribbon, open the Symbology drop down.
+You’ll find options for a variety of ways to draw symbols.
+In the example above, we used ‘single symbol.’
 The other options in the list allow us to set the style based on the attribute table.
-In this case we will be changing the thickness of the roads based on their class so will use Graduated Symbols.
+In this case we will be changing the thickness of the roads based on their class, so we will use Graduated Symbols.

-When using graduated symbols first the Field must be chosen that we will graduate the symbols on.
+When using graduated symbols, first the Field must be chosen to define which symbols will be graduated.
 In this case CLASSIFICA which contains the road classification, where 1 is major highways, all the way to 4 being smaller streets, and then 0 is unclassified which will be the least significant category.

-In data sets with many values you may wish to normalize it if the data changes at an exponential or logarithmic rate.
+In data sets with many values, you may wish to normalize the data if they change at an exponential or logarithmic rate.